affancoder/WanderLust-Holidays-Rental-Homes/README.md

 Back-end:
 1. Built a RESTful API using Node.js and Express.js to handle user interactions.
 2. Implemented user authentication and authorization using technologies like JWT (JSON Web Tokens).
+3. For making ease for user i have also used Google & Github authetication for fasting registration
-3. Created endpoints for property listing, login/sign up and user management.
+4. Created endpoints for property listing, login/sign up and user management.
-4. AI Chat Assistent where you ask any question and you will get answer
+5. AI Chat Assistent where you ask any question and you will get answer

 Database:
 1. Utilized a relational database management system MongoDB for storing property and user data.